curlsli/webpack-book/docs/en/extending/02_plugins.md

 };
 ```

-T> If you don't have a `lib` entry file set up yet, write one.
+> If you don't have a `lib` entry file set up yet, write one.
 The contents don't matter as long as it's JavaScript that webpack can parse.

 To make it convenient to run, set up a build shortcut: